Akshat7garg/Stellar-Crash/README.md

 # Stellar-Crash

-The game will be deployed on or before December 9th, 2025.
+The game will be deployed on or before January 11, 2026.